waterlinked/docs/docs/dvl/electrical.md

 This page covers electrical connection, LED signals, wiring, shielding, and serial interface for all DVLs.

+!!! tip "First-time setup"
+    New to the DVL?
+The [Quickstart](quickstart.md) covers the full setup path (mount, wire, connect, open the web GUI).
+This page is the detailed wiring reference; to get on the network afterwards, see [Network setup](networking.md).

 Most wiring is common across the DVL models.
 The serial electrical interface differs:

 * DVL A50 and DVL A125 use 3.3 V UART, 5 V tolerant.